tochsner/phylodata/README.md

 PhyloData helps you to:

 - Make your BEAST 2 experiments available in a standardized way.
-- Discover experiments run by other researchers.
+- Discover experiments performed by other researchers.
 - As a method developer, test your methods on a variety of real-world datasets.

 The project is divided into two main components: